cife

 • an extended (4,000-word) essay, a requirement for students to engage in independent research through an in-depth study of a question relating to one of the subjects they are studying;

-• the Theory of Knowledge (Epistemology) course, designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language and reason) and different kinds of knowledge (scientific, artistic, mathematical and historical);
+• the Theory of Knowledge (Epistemology) course, designed to encourage students to reflect on the nature of knowledge and how knowledge is constructed, evaluated and used across different disciplines;

 As university entrance qualifications

-All three programmes prepare students for university and are widely accepted by universities.
+Both programmes prepare students for university and are widely accepted by universities.
 Because they are most familiar with A levels, universities tend to express their requirements in terms of UCAS points which give a score for each A-level exam result.
-Grading systems for IB and pre-U are significantly different, but each is ‘translated’ into UCAS points.
+Grading systems for IB are significantly different, but each is ‘translated’ into UCAS points.

 A level